-Why is it important to study and reflect upon God’s attributes?
+Why is it important to study and reflect upon the attributes of God?

 In The Knowledge of the Holy, A.W.
 Tozer said,